priyansh-pm/testgit/readme_msynnc.txt

 	* A reject response would be followed by a standardised reason of rejection of file and will take you back to the original menu
  -Option 4
 	*This option results in a commpletion of excecution of the program and exits the application

+Notes : To do list
+	1) Get the download manager working.
+Find out a way how we can get a donwload link from a specified portion of a yaml file
+	2) Searching mechanism shouldnt be absolute.
+Option should be showing nearest searches while one searches
+	3) On upload, how do we specify the url of the file provided to the uploaded file?
+	4) Deletion of any file needs to be sorted out.
+Who has access etc etc